 BLCSD is within Big Lagoon CDP which in 2018 had an estimated MHI of \$66,806.
-This is 94 percent of the estimated California MHI of \$71,22810 which means the District does not qualify as a DUC.
+This is 94 percent of the estimated California MHI of \$71,22810.
 However, the census data is based on a small sample size and may not accurately depict the income levels of the District.
+The five-year average provided on the California Department of Water Resources Disadvantaged Community mapping tool is \$45,735 which may more accurately reflect the District's economic status and does qualify it as a DUC11.
 The District is encouraged to conduct an income survey to better evaluate the status of the community.